znerd/uasniffer/README.txt

    - Java 1.5 or higher
    - Maven 3.0.2 or higher

+The main class is the 'Sniffer' class in the org.znerd.uasniffer package.

 This software is available under the terms of a BSD-style license, see the accompanied LICENSE file.